-Overtime work, or work performed in excess of the regular working hours for the day, must be paid at a premium rate.
+Overtime work, or work performed in excess of the regular working hours for the day, must be paid at a premium rate in accordance with applicable law.
+Without limiting what is required under applicable law, the premium rate for overtime work is recommended to be not less than 150% of the regular rate of pay.